timothyjrogers/space-invaders-emulator/README.md

 # space-invaders-emulator

-This is an emulation of the Space Invaders arcade cabinet writen in Rust.
+This is an emulation of the [Intel 8080 microprocessor](https://en.wikipedia.org/wiki/Intel_8080) and the Space Invaders arcade cabinet written in Rust.
 The GUI and input bindings are powered by [egui](https://github.com/emilk/egui) and [eframe](https://docs.rs/eframe/latest/eframe/).

 ![](docs/screenshots/SpaceInvadersEmuColor.gif)